drowning-in-codes/drowning-in-codes/README.md

 ### <div align="center">Hi there👋.
 I'm @drowning-in-codes, a student from China.</div>

-- 🔭 I’m currently working on AI and Web development.
+- 😃 I’m currently working on AI and Web development.

-- 🌱 I’m currently learning Web, Java, Go, and many other interesting stuff.
+- 🙌 I’m currently learning Web, Go, ECMAScript/TypeScript, and many other fun stuff.

-- 😎 AIGC and AGI.
+- ✨ AIGC and AGI.

 - ⚡ I love Anime